openshift-kni/install-scripts/README.md

 (#12)](https://github.com/openshift-kni/install-scripts/issues/12) of
 each of these.

-To ease installtion, a [prepared ISO](https://github.com/openshift-kni/install-scripts/issues/20) can be used to install the "provioning host".
-Using the ISO will address the following, else optional scripts can be executed on a RHEL8 host.
+To ease installation, a [prepared ISO](https://github.com/openshift-kni/install-scripts/issues/20) can be used to install the "provioning host".
+Using the prepared ISO addresses the following:

 1. [Creates an admin user (#21)](https://github.com/openshift-kni/install-scripts/issues/21)